cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 ## Usage examples

-Free CockroachCloud Serverless clsuters can be used for proofs-of-concept, toy programs, or to use while completing [Cockroach University](https://www.cockroachlabs.com/cockroach-university/).
+Free CockroachCloud Serverless (beta) clusters can be used for proofs-of-concept, toy programs, or to use while completing [Cockroach University](https://www.cockroachlabs.com/cockroach-university/).

 For examples of applications that use free CockroachCloud clusters, check out the following [Hack the North](https://hackthenorth.com/) projects: